fltk-rs/demos/README.md

 - femtovg: Uses femtovg for 2D drawing in a GlutWindow.
 - ffmpeg: Uses ffmpeg for software video rendering.
 - webview: Embeds a webview inside an fltk app.
+- csv: Uses serde and csv to perform custom drawing of data.

 The demos can be run by accessing any of the directories and running:
 ```